 Since it has a DisplayPort and thin bezels, it can also be an ideal option for a multi-monitor setup.

-In case you’re looking for a monitor mainly for gaming, there are better alternatives out there at this price range, such as the LG 24MP59G.
+In case you’re looking for a monitor mainly for gaming, there are better alternatives out there at this price range, like the LG 24MP59G.

 |Resolution||1920×1080 (Full HD)|